dechavezv/Hoffman2_Notes/README.md

-# Get the list of nodes.
+# Get the list of nodes

 For our purchase nodes but shared with others.
 Acess these nodes with `highp`
 `qhost -l group=mcdb`